Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Methodology

 \subsection{Governing equations}

 The governing equations for incompressible flows in Cartesian coordinates are

-where $u_i$ and $p$ are the velocity and pressure fields resolved by the computational grid points. $\tau_{ij}$ is the stress tensor combining the viscous and subgrid-scale (SGS) stresses from unresolved eddies.
-The SGS stresses are modelled by the eddy viscosity ansatz, which relates the unresolved turbulent activities to the resolved flow motions by an eddy viscosity model, leading to
+where $u_i$ and $p$ are the velocity and pressure fields resolved by the computational grid points. $\tau_{ij}$ is the stress tensor combining the viscous and SGS stresses from unresolved eddies.
+The SGS stresses are modelled by the eddy viscosity ansatz, which assumes a direct relation between the SGS stresses and the strain, similar as for the melocular stresses \cite{Boussinesq_1877}, leading to

 with the strain-rate tensor